WeiShaoD/neuroimage-menu/docs/source/GitHub/GitHub_menu.rst

 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-First thing first

-go to `GitHub <https://github.com/>`__ create a account and sign in
+You can go to `here GitHub <https://github.com/>`__ create a account and sign in

-Here I just want to introduce 4 major commands for GitHub:
+Here we will learn the 4 basic commands for GitHub:

-  repositories

-  branches

-  commits
+1.repositories
+2.branches
+3.commits

-  Pull Requests
+4.pull Requests

 Step 1 Creat a repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs

-Go to the left-right corner where you can see Repositories click new

-Name your repository ``Hello-World``

-Write a short description.

-Select Initialize this repository with a README.

-click Create repository
+After registration, you can sign in from Github, and go to the left-right corner where you can see a tab named ``Repositories``.
+Click ``new`` to create a new repository and name the repository ``Hello-World`` you can write a short description about this repository, choose ``Public`` repository and initialize this repository with a README file.
+Lastly, click ``Create repository``

 .. image:: GitHub_new_repository.PNG

 Step 2 Creat a Branch
 ^^^^^^^^^^^^^^^^^^^^^

 Branching is the way to work on different versions of a repository at one time, By default your repository has one branch named ``main`` which is considered to be the definitive branch.
 We use branches to experiment and make edits before committing them to ``main``

 When you create a branch off the ``main`` branch, you’re making a copy, or snapshot, of ``main`` as it was at that point in time.
-If someone else made changes to the ``main`` branch while you were working on your branch, you could pull in those updates
+If someone else made changes to the ``main`` branch while you were working on your branch, you could pull in those updates.

-the ``main`` branch

-A new branch called ``feature``

-a journey that ``feature`` takes before it’s merged into ``main``

 ..  image:: branching.png

+As you can see.
+There is a ``main`` branch and a another branch called ``feature``.a journey that ``feature`` takes before it’s merged into ``main``

-Creat a new branch
+let's creat a new branch!

-Go to your new repository hello-world

-click branch: main

-type a branch name, readme-edits, into the new branch text box
+Go to our repository ``hello-world`` , choose branch: main tab, type a branch name such as **readme-edits**, and click the Create branch text box

-Select the Create branch text box

 Now you have two branches, ``main`` and ``readme-edits``

 Step 3 Make and commit changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, you’re on the code view for your readme-edits branch, which is a copy of main.
-Let’s make some edits.

-Make and commit changes
-Click the README.md file
-Click the  pencil icon in the upper right corner of the file view to edit Write a commit message that describes your changes Click Commit changes button.
+Choose the new branch we just created, click the pencil icon in the upper right corner of the file view to edit the file **README.md**.
+You’re on the code view for your readme-edits branch, which is a copy of main.
+Let’s make some edits in this file.
+You can type **I like cooking** in this text file, and write a commit message in the textbox ``Commit changes`` to describe your changes.
+Then, click ``Commit changes`` button.

 ..  image:: Github_code.PNG

-These changes will be made to just the README file on your readme-edits branch, so now this branch contains content that’s different from main.
+These changes will be made to just the README file on your readme-edits branch, so this branch contains content that’s different from main.

 Step 4 Open a Pull Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you have changes in a branch off of main, you can open a pull request
+So far, we have successfully made some changes in a branch off of the main branch, we need to continue with a pull request.

-Pull Requests are the heart of collaboration on GitHub.
+**Pull Requests** are the heart of collaboration on GitHub.
 When you open a pull request, you’re proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
 Pull requests show diffs, or differences, of the content from both branches.
-The changes, additions, and subtractions are shown in green and red.
+The changes, additions, and subtractions are shown in green and red by GitHub.

 Open a Pull Request for changes to the README